d-floe/quartzv4/content/keebs/22_Ultra-Compact-Model-F62.md

 Despite that glaring issue, I still have a great time typing on this board and I find the typing experience to be very pleasant otherwise.
 The deep clicks are much preferable to the high pitch clicks you'd often hear in MX-Style switches.
 The mechanism is also reasonably smooth if you take the time to lube the keycap stems with Krytox 205g0.

 You might also notice that there is no coating on this keyboard.
 When I had originally bought this board from a seller off Mechmarket, the original coating on it was a powder-coated black.
 I wasn't thrilled with the look and feel of it so I took it upon myself to strip the coating by submerging the pieces in a vat of Klear-Strip for roughly 2 days.
 Overall, I think the result turned out great and gives a raw look to the design.
-So far the Zinc hasn't shown any clear sings of tarnishing but I do anticipate it to eventually show some wear.
+So far the aluminum hasn't shown any clear sings of tarnishing but I do anticipate it to eventually show some wear.
 There's still a marginal amount of residue left over from the stripping so the finish isn't perfect, but I think it gives the board a lot of character.

 Despite there being no "integrated" weight in this board like you see in a lot of premium customs, this still out-weighs my Sharkeneko, 1600g to 1470g.
-The steel inner assembly paired with the thick zinc chassis makes this a weapon of a keyboard.
+The steel inner assembly paired with the thick aluminum chassis makes this a weapon of a keyboard.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1n-yxSOP_GY?si=cgtfScKX1Bhmag_B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>